 Adrian Driscoll (Commercial and Publishing Director)

 Adrian Driscoll’s background as a publisher and digital publishing strategist over the last 25 years has been invaluable in the setting up Aimer Media.
 As a publisher at Routledge he pioneered many digital initiatives and as the co-founder and managing director of Semantico he helped create award winning online reference services for major publishers such as Grove and Oxford University Press.
 During the last 8 years he has worked as a digital consultant helping many large and small publishers engage successfully with the inexorable shift towards digital in their publishing.
-Find Adrian on Twitter
+Adrian retired from Aimer in 2021.

 Andy Parle (Technical Director)